mfaani/mfaani/content/posts/interviewing/how-understanding-state-machines-helps-with-building-trees-and-graphs.md

 ---
 My team was dealing with a large flow, where user can transition from multiple states or sometimes skip certain states.
 We didn't have a centralized controller, every screen just had logic on where it should go next.
 This made it difficult for us to see all our logic at once.
 We asked around and was told state machines are a good fit for our situation.
 State machines are void of any UX.
 You just pass an event to it.
-Based on the event and the current state, you update to a new state along with an optinoal command to act upon.
+Based on the event and the current state, you update to a new state along with an optional command to act upon.

-A watered down examssple of a [State machine](https://gist.github.com/andymatuschak/d5f0a8730ad601bcccae97e8398e25b2) is:
+A watered down example of a [State machine](https://gist.github.com/andymatuschak/d5f0a8730ad601bcccae97e8398e25b2) is:

 ```md
 Current state         +     Event             ->   Command    ->    New state